-Significant Impact Less Than Significant or Less than Significant with Mitigation Incorporated No Impact Analyzed in the Prior EIR Substantially Mitigated by Uniformly Applicable Development Policies I. AESTHETICS.
-Except as provided in Public Resources Code Section 21099, \\w ould the project 2 : a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) SIn non-urbanized area, substantially degrade the existing visual character or quality of public views of the site and its surroundings? ( Public views are those that are experienced from publicly accessible vantage point.)
-If the project is in an urbanized area, =would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? , II.
+significant Impact Less Than Significant or Less than Significant with Mitigation Incorporated No Impact Analyzed in the Prior EIR Substantially Mitigated by Uniformly Applicable Development Policies I. AESTHETICS.
+Except as provided in Public Resources Code Section 21099, ##would the project 2 : a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Sin non-urbanized area, s ubstantially degrade the existing visual character or quality of public views of the site and its surroundings?
+(Public views are those that are experienced from publicly accessible vantage point.)
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? ÷ d) Create a new source of substantial light or glan which would adversely affect day or nighttime views in the area?
+II.
 AGRICULTURE AND FORESTRY RESOURCES.
-In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to

+Less Than Significant or Less than Significant with Mitigation Significant Impact Incorporated agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
 In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
 Would the project: